MitulMistry/rails-storyplan/README.md

 ## Application Info
 - Authentication (user registration and login) is handled by the [Rails Devise][devise] gem.
 Facebook authentication is enabled via OAuth for Devise.
 - The back end uses [ActiveRecord][active-record] as the ORM.
+It uses [postgres][PostgreSQL] for the database via the [pg gem][pg].
 - The front end leverages Bootstrap 4 via the [Bootstrap gem][bootstrap-gem] in conjunction with Rails ERB templates.
 Styling uses [SCSS][scss].
 - Pagination uses the [Kaminari gem][kaminari].

 ## Install Instructions
 In order to get the application to work, install dependencies from the [Gemfile][gemfile] via [Bundler][bundler] by running `bundle install`.

+Since the application uses PostgreSQL, you need to have it installed locally on your machine with a user that has table creation privileges.
+You can get further instructions [here][postgres-local-setup].
+If you'd rather not bother with PostgreSQL, you can use an older version of the application that uses SQLite3 [here][old-version-1].

 Run migrations with `bundle exec rake db:migrate`, then run `bundle exec rake db:seed` to populate the database.
 You need to seed, or else there will be no genres or audiences.
 In order to get OAuth to work, you need a .env file with a secret and application key for Facebook.

 ## Testing
 The test suite is developed using Rspec via the [rspec-rails gem][rspec-rails] with [shoulda-matchers][shoulda].
 [Capybara][capybara] is used for integration (feature) testing to mimic user browser interaction, while model factories are set up with [FactoryGirl][factory-girl].